• Skip to main content

 If you're really feeling the comfort food vibes, serve this homemade bolognese sauce alongside bread or breadsticks.
 Rustic sourdough bread, garlic bread, breadsticks, and bruschetta are all fantastic options.

-Finally, vegetable side dishes, such as roasted Brussels sprouts, sautéed green beans, roasted asparagus and carrots, and air fryer tomatoes, also pair will with this creamy bolognese sauce.
+Finally, vegetable side dishes such as roasted Brussels sprouts, also pair will with this creamy bolognese sauce.

 A fork holding a bite of linguine bolognese up above a small plate.